ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 **Note**: Modifying shared processor pool is allowed only before first discovery.

-### Verify shared processor pool assignment for Public and Private Plan
+### Verify shared processor pool assignment for Public and Private cloud
 {: #vs-pp-a}

 To confirm that the VM is assigned to a shared processor pool, run the following command: